pmuldoon86/CV/README.md

 As a violinist, I performed and recorded throughout Europe, North and South America, and China with some of the world's greatest musicians.
 I'm looking for a junior developer front-end or full-stack role in an organisation where I can continue to work at the highest possible standard.

-**Tech Skills:** Ruby, Rails, Sinatra, RSpec, Capybara, Node.js, Express, HTML, CSS, JavaScript (ES6), React-Native, jQuery, Jasmine, PostgreSQL
+**Tech Skills:** Ruby, Rails, Sinatra, RSpec, Capybara, Node.js, Express, HTML, CSS, JavaScript (including ES6), React-Native, jQuery, Jasmine, PostgreSQL

 **Behavioural Skills:** XP, TDD, Agile, pair programming, whole-team projects, code reviews